Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/AUTHORIZATION/DOCUMENT-AUTHORIZATION/CONTACT-EDORG-AUTHORIZATION.md

 ## Authorization Algorithm for Create/Update/Delete/Get-by-ID of a Contact-securable Document

-As with StudentUniqueId-Securable Documents, the backend interfaces need to know which authorization pathways apply to a document.
+As with Student-securable Documents, the backend interfaces need to know which authorization pathways apply to a document.
 DMS Core compares the relevant denormalized EdOrgId array(s) on the document with client authorizations.
-Contact-securable Documents will use ContactStudentSchoolAuthorizationEdOrgIds on Document in the same manner for Create/Update/Delete/Get-by-ID as StudentUniqueId-Securable Documents use StudentSchoolAuthorizationEdOrgIds.
+Contact-securable Documents will use ContactStudentSchoolAuthorizationEdOrgIds on Document in the same manner for Create/Update/Delete/Get-by-ID as Student-securable Documents use StudentSchoolAuthorizationEdOrgIds.

 ## Synchronization between ContactSchoolAssociation document (Document table), StudentSchoolAssociation document (Document table), ContactSchoolAssociationAuthorization, ContactSecurableDocument, and Contact-securable document (Document table)